josephhilby/HackPlusPlus/docs/subsystem.md

 - `a = 0` → `y = A`
 - `a = 1` → `y = M` (i.e., `RAM[A]`)

 The `c1–c6` bits control the ALU’s internal pipeline (`zx, nx, zy, ny, f, no`).

-See docs/alu.md for the full control-bit semantics.
+::: details C-Instruction Comp Field

 | comp   | a   | c1  | c2  | c3  | c4  | c5  | c6  | effect                      |
 | ------ | --- | --- | --- | --- | --- | --- | --- | --------------------------- |